 |Documentation of title, presenter, date offered, and signed by organizational designee.|

-Preparation time may be included with a maximum of 2 hours preparation time per hour of presentation.
+Preparation time may be included with a maximum of 1 hour preparation time per half hour of presentation.
 Presentation may be used only once during the certification period.
 A total of 30 EC may be used in the five-year period.

 |Written documentation of content and verification of presentation.|